SonyCSLParis/web-services/README.md

 #### 7. Meal DB API (https://www.datamuse.com/api/)

-    (query-mealDB): Search for a Recipe in the MealDB
+    (request-mealDB): Search for a Recipe in the MealDB

-    (query-ingredient-filter-mealDB): Search for a recipe in the MealDB with a main ingredient X
+    (request-ingredient-filter-mealDB): Search for a recipe in the MealDB with a main ingredient X

-    (query-category-filter-mealDB): Search for all the meals in a particular category
+    (request-category-filter-mealDB): Search for all the meals in a particular category

-    (query-country-filter-mealDB): Search for all the meals traditional of a particular country
+    (request-country-filter-mealDB): Search for all the meals traditional of a particular country

-    (query-hungry-random-mealDB): I am hungry, what should I eat tonight?
+    (request-hungry-random-mealDB): I am hungry, what should I eat tonight?